Southampton-RSG-Training/industry-skills-agile-training/episodes/24-anatomy-of-an-agile-sprint.md

 -   Scrum Master emphasised the Definition of Done, reinforcing standards.
 -   Open discussion of team capacity and challenges with new technologies.

-**2. What important elements were missing or could be improved?**
+**2. What aspects of this Sprint Planning Meeting could be improved?**

--   Messaging and scheduling features were not addressed or prioritised.
+-   Discuss important features that will be developed in later sprints, such as messaging and scheduling, to make sure that they can be integrated into the current work.
--   Lack of Product Owner clarity on feature prioritisation and roadmap.
+-   Check with the product owner on feature prioritisation and roadmap.
--   No plan to manage risks related to unfamiliar technologies.
+-   Plan to manage risks related to unfamiliar technologies.
--   Missing discussion on dependencies or backlog refinement status.
+-   Discuss dependencies for each task to make sure no developer is likely to become blocked.
--   No mitigation strategy for uncertainties in capacity estimation.
+-   Form a mitigation strategy for uncertainties in capacity estimation.

-**3. Why is it important to discuss features like messaging and scheduling during Sprint Planning?**

--   They are core features critical to the app’s success and user satisfaction.
--   Early discussion ensures prioritisation aligns with business goals and stakeholder expectations.
--   Helps identify dependencies and plan future Sprints effectively.
--   Avoids last-minute surprises or bottlenecks later in development.

-**4. How could the Sprint Goal be reframed to focus more on delivering user value?**

--   Instead of focusing on features, express the goal in terms of user outcomes, for example *“Allow dog owners to create profiles and easily find playdate partners nearby to start connecting.”*
+-   Express the Sprint Goal in terms of user outcomes, instead of focusing on features, for example: *“Allow puppy owners to create profiles and easily find playdate partners nearby to start connecting.”*
--   This keeps the team focused on the why, not just the what.

-**5. What would you recommend for the team to do differently in the next Sprint Planning session?**

--   Collaborate with the Product Owner to clarify backlog priorities and feature timelines.
--   Include backlog refinement updates to ensure readiness of items.
--   Plan for risk management and capacity uncertainties, possibly with technical spikes.
--   Discuss dependencies and integration challenges.
--   Encourage open communication and adjustment of the Definition of Done if needed.
 :::
 ::::